soumyadip1997/qepsilon/README.md

 To manually extract the features for all the decoys run the scripts in Feat_script directory-

-atom_feat.py - Extract one hot encodings for all the atoms of  decoys
+Extract one hot encodings for all the atoms of  decoys

+python atom_feat.py

-gdtscores.py - Extract the gdtts of all  decoys
+Extract the gdtts of all  decoys

+python gdtscores.py

-neigh_atom.py - Extract all the atom neighbours of all  decoys
+ Extract all the same and different residue atom neighbours of all  decoys

+python neigh_atom.py

-neigh_res.py - Extract all the residue neighbours of all decoys
+Extract all the residue neighbours of all decoys

+python neigh_res.py

-res_number.py - Extract the  number of atoms present inside each residue of all decoys
+Extract the  number of atoms present inside each residue of all decoys

+python res_number.py

-transformer_feat.py - Extract transformer feature for each residue of all  decoys
+ Extract transformer feature for each residue of all  decoys

+python transformer_feat.py

 # Or alternatively download the preprocessed data-